 That said, there are numerous substitutes available, whether you’re looking for a dairy alternative or you’re simply out of dry milk.
 One good example is liquid milk, which can be a suitable replacement for milk powder in bread recipes.
 It’s important to remember that these substitutes are only suitable for recipes that include added water.
 The substitution ratio for liquid milk is 1 cup (240 mL) for every 1/4 cup (32 grams) of dry milk and 1 cup (240 mL) of liquid in the recipe.

-If you’re looking for a nondairy alternative, several options like soy milk powder, oat milk, and almond milk comes to mind.
-Soy milk powder, in particular, is nutritionally similar to reduced fat milk and provides a great texture to your loaf.
+If you’re looking for a nondairy alternative, several options like soy milk powder, oat milk, and almond milk come to mind.
+Soy milk powder, in particular, is nutritionally similar to reduced-fat milk and provides a great texture to your loaf.
 It can be substituted in equal amounts for dry milk in your bread recipe.

 To replace buttermilk powder with a nondairy alternative, such as almond, oat, or soy milk, you can mix 1 cup (240 mL) of the milk alternative with one tablespoon (15 mL) of vinegar or lemon juice.
 Allow the mixture to sit for 5-10 minutes before incorporating it into the recipe.